What this shows

 Teams lose local inspectability — they can't see their own patterns

-The alternative: a team-led improvement loop
+The alternative: a team-led friction reduction loop

 Instead of measuring sentiment top-down, give teams a way to see their own patterns and act on them together.